WHIZ (AM): Cambridge years

-Roy W. Waller founded WHIZ in July 1924 as WEBE in Cambridge, Ohio; the first program went out from the station on July 25.
+Roy W. Waller founded WHIZ in July 1924 as sequentially assigned WEBE in Cambridge, Ohio; the first program went out from the station on July 25.
 The station broadcast from Waller's home on Fourth Street in that city; early programming featured music and market reports.
 The station continued regular broadcasts until the summer of 1926, when a lightning strike destroyed the facility.
 It was rebuilt at the same site and returned to operation by the end of the year.

-The 10-watt outlet, which had broadcast on 1280 kHz, moved to 1210 kHz in 1927, but it almost did not survive to see the 1930s.
-As the Federal Radio Commission (FRC) sought to clean up the congested United States airwaves and implement the Davis Amendment to balance the relationship between radio stations and population, it targeted WEBE for removal, calling it a "bedroom" station—because it broadcast from Waller's actual bedroom—with homemade equipment that was, per chairman Ira E. Robinson, "assembled of parts of a questionable nature".
-The radio commission sent WEBE an order asking it to close by August 1, 1928.
-Waller successfully fought the order, noting that the small station was serving five counties with a total of 200,000 people and providing local programming of interest.
+Following the establishment of the Federal Radio Commission (FRC), stations were initially issued a series of temporary authorizations starting on May 3, 1927.
+The 10-watt outlet, which had broadcast on 1280 kHz, moved to 1210 kHz, but it almost did not survive to see the 1930s.
+As the FRC sought to clean up the congested United States airwaves and implement the Davis Amendment to balance the relationship between radio stations and population, stations were informed that if they wanted to continue operating, they needed to file a formal license application by January 15, 1928, as the first step in determining whether they met the new "public interest, convenience, or necessity" standard.
+On May 25, 1928, the FRC issued General Order 32, which notified 164 stations, including WEBE, that "From an examination of your application for future license it does not find that public interest, convenience, or necessity would be served by granting it."
+WEBE was targeted for removal, called a "bedroom" station—because it broadcast from Waller's actual bedroom—with homemade equipment that was, according to chairman Ira E. Robinson, "assembled of parts of a questionable nature".
+The radio commission sent WEBE an order asking it to close by August 1, 1928, but Waller successfully fought the order, noting that the small station was serving five counties with a total of 200,000 people and providing local programming of interest.
 The station also increased its power to 100 watts late in 1928.